-The Tate’s seventh floor restaurant offers stunning views from seven floors up & an experience that’s as accessible & welcoming as the gallery itself.
+The Tate’s seventh floor restaurant offers stunning views from seven floors up and an experience that’s as accessible and welcoming as the gallery itself.
 Floor-to-ceiling windows provide the

-vistas, while families, art nerds & tourists supply the buzzing background chatter.
-Dinner (Fri & Sat only) offers a brief but considered menu of impressive dishes with a modern British
+vistas, while families, art nerds and tourists supply the buzzing background chatter.
+Dinner (Fri and Sat only) offers a brief but considered menu of impressive dishes with a modern British

-theme – Norfolk asparagus with pickled wild mushrooms & parmesan shavings, say, or simple grilled plaice with caper & brown butter.
+theme – Norfolk asparagus with pickled wild mushrooms and parmesan shavings, say, or simple grilled plaice with caper and brown butter.
 Lunch offers more of the same, with the addition of mezze

 plates for sharing.
 All profits support the gallery, so you need have no qualms about simply calling in for a drink at the bar: the wine list has plenty of bottles under £30, but it’s the